 Different measurements techniques can be used to verify the condition of isolation joints.

-ICCP or sacrificial anodes for harbours?
+ICCP or sacrificial anodes?

 Sacrificial anodes vs. ICCP for corrosion protection of harbour structrures.